MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 and extract it to the directory on your own
    Doom 3 BFG directory (/path/to/Doom3BFG)

-6. Run the game by executing the RBDoom3BFG executable.
+6. Run the game by executing the DoomBFA executable.

 7. Enjoy